Group Code of Conduct

 Efforts to prepare versions of the Group Code of Conduct in the official languages of the locales of overseas affiliates are moving forward.
-Including the original Japanese version, the Group Code of Conduct now exists in nine different languages.
+Including the original Japanese version, the Group Code of Conduct now exists in ten different languages.

 The Group Code of Conduct is available online in the various languages in which it has been completed.

 The Group Code of Conduct is available in the following languages:

 Japanese, English, Chinese, Czech, Indonesian, Thai, Spanish, Vietnamese, Brazilian Portuguese, and Malay.

 As part of its compliance education endeavors, the UACJ Group has posted the Group Code of Conduct on the intranet and distributes abridged editions that all executives and rank-and-file employees can keep with them at all times.
 In fiscal 2017, department-level seminars on the Group Code of Conduct were held for employees of UACJ, 30 Group companies in Japan, and 22 of 31 Group companies overseas.
 Afterward, the president of each company pledged to the President of UACJ in writing that they would uphold the Group Code of Conduct.